mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 ---

 ## [Current Analysis](@id ACCurrentAnalysisTutorials)
-JuliaGrid offers the [`current!`](@ref current!(::PowerSystem, ::ACPowerFlow)) function, which enables the calculation of currents associated with buses and branches.
+JuliaGrid offers the [`current!`](@ref current!(::AcPowerFlow)) function, which enables the calculation of currents associated with buses and branches.
 Here is an example code snippet demonstrating its usage:
 ```@example PowerFlowSolution
-current!(system, analysis)
+current!(analysis)
 nothing # hide
 ```